Behind the bar RSA training videos

 - Who is liable to be penalised if an unduly intoxicated patron is served alcohol?

-- What other potential implications could result from serving liquor to an unduly intoxicated person?
+- What else could result from serving liquor to an unduly intoxicated person?

 - In your venue, how does communication between floor and bar staff help identify unduly intoxicated patrons?